KIP 290: Permissionless Smart Contracts Source

 • Transferable token: pdKAIA token must be transferable, unlike PublicDelegationV1 where transfers were prohibited.

 • Instant redelegation: Delegators must be able to redelegate their stake to a different validator instantly, without waiting for the standard 7-day withdrawal period.
+A per-user cooldown (lastRedelegation) prevents rapid cycling.

 • Upgradeable: The contract must be deployed as an upgradeable proxy to enable future improvements.